 - 1 cup – fresh fruit salad

-- Dried fruit ¼ cup is 6 SmartPoints
+- Dried fruit: ¼ cup

-Vegetable portion guide
+Vegetables portion guide

-The bottom line is, the more you can fit in, the better, to bulk up meals and use as snacks.
-Most vegetables are 0 SmartPoints so they’re a great way to bulk out your meals and feel fuller for longer.
+Many vegetables are on the ZeroPoint food list—they’re a great way to bulk out your meals and help you feel fuller, longer.
 The Australian dietary guidelines recommend a minimum of five serves a day.